-- National agency dedicated to prevention of drug abuse, and treatment of existing drug problems.
+- A National agency dedicated to the prevention of drug abuse, and treatment of existing drug problems.
 Round the clock help in finding local drug treatment centers.

 Are You Afraid to Call?

 Remember that there are no risks as the calls are always confidential due to HIPAA laws.
+The information you share with operators remains utterly confidential.
+This confidentiality will give you the satisfaction and utmost assurance that your recovery journey remains private if you wish to do so.
 While they collect your information, by law, it cannot be shared without written consent from you.
 Their job is simply to provide you options, then connect you with the right treatment center.